This page was last updated on 27 October, 2021.

 Detailed Travel Advisory

 1. Passengers arriving from Afghanistan, Algeria, Angola, Argentina, Bahrain, Bangladesh, Benin, Bolivia, Botswana, Brazil, Cambodia, Cameroon, Cape Verde, Central African Rep., Chad, Chile, Colombia, Congo, Congo (Dem.
-Rep.), Cuba, Egypt, Eswatini, France, Guatemala, Haiti, Honduras, India, Indonesia, Iran, Iraq, Jamaica, Kazakhstan, Kenya, Korea (Dem.
-People’s Rep.), Kuwait, Latvia, Lesotho, Liberia, Lithuania, Madagascar, Malawi, Malaysia, Maldives, Mali, Mauritius, Mexico, Namibia, Nepal, Nicaragua, Niger, Oman, Pakistan, Panama, Paraguay, Peru, Portugal, Qatar, Russian Fed., Saudi Arabia, Seychelles, Sierra Leone, Somalia, South Africa, South Sudan, Spain, Sri Lanka, Sudan, Syria, Tanzania, Thailand, Togo, Tunisia, Uganda, Ukraine, United Arab Emirates, Uruguay, Venezuela, Viet Nam, Yemen, Zambia or Zimbabwe:
+Rep.), Cuba, Egypt, Eswatini, France, Germany, Guatemala, Haiti, Honduras, India, Indonesia, Iran, Iraq, Jamaica, Kazakhstan, Kenya, Korea (Dem.
+People’s Rep.), Kuwait, Latvia, Lesotho, Liberia, Lithuania, Madagascar, Malawi, Malaysia, Maldives, Mali, Mauritius, Mexico, Namibia, Nepal, Netherlands, Nicaragua, Niger, Oman, Pakistan, Panama, Paraguay, Peru, Portugal, Qatar, Russian Fed., Saudi Arabia, Seychelles, Sierra Leone, Somalia, South Africa, South Sudan, Spain, Sri Lanka, Sudan, Syria, Tanzania, Thailand, Togo, Tunisia, Uganda, Ukraine, United Arab Emirates, United Kingdom, Uruguay, Venezuela, Viet Nam, Yemen, Zambia or Zimbabwe:

 a. must have a negative COVID-19 PCR test taken at most 48 hours before departure from the first embarkation point.
 The test result must be in Arabic, French or English;